wenkokke/paper-prioritise-the-best-variation/lmcs/response.md

   The authors: This is the composition of the structural congruence and the reduction relation.
 We split them up and elaborated in the text:

-  > In GV, this is not the case, and subject reduction relies on proving that if the result of rewriting via ≡ followed by reducing via −→C is an ill-typed configuration, we can rewrite it to a well-typed configuration via ≡.
+  > In GV, this is not the case, and subject reduction relies on proving that if the result of rewriting via $\equiv$ followed by reducing via $\longrightarrow_C$ is an ill-typed configuration, we can rewrite it to a well-typed configuration via $\equiv$.

 - Lemma 3.2 proof, it is not clear what is meant by right arrow with label V/x.
 What is the semantics of it?
 Note, I didn’t check the remaining cases.
 But in general I find the proof not detailed enough.
 Several steps are omitted.